Create an eye-tracking experiment

 Present Our Stimuli

 The eye tracking is running!
-Let’s show our participant something!
+Now we can loop through our trials and show the participant our stimuli.

 #%% Trials